AJamesGit01/A-Digital-Clock-App/README.md

+# Overview
+The Digital Clock is a simple web-based application that displays the current time in real-time.
+It updates every second and is built using CSS and ReactJS,

+# Features
+- Displays the current time in HH:MM:SS format.

+- Automatically updates every second.

+- Optionally supports 12-hour or 24-hour format.

+- Responsive design for both desktop and mobile view.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.